andreamoro-git/BM-Spatial-SIR/README.md

 #### Summary

-Approximate time needed to reproduce the analyses on a standard 2020 desktop machine: 5-10 hours The execution time can be shortened by reducing the number of replications of each simulation (variable nboots in each simulation).
-Results may vary slightly
+Approximate time needed to reproduce the analyses on a standard 2020 quad-core desktop machine: 10 hours The execution time can be shortened by reducing the number of replications of each simulation (variable nboots in each simulation) or increasing the number of processors.

 #### Details

-The code was last run on a **MacBook Pro, 1,7 GHz Quad-Core Intel Core i7** running on **MacOS Catalina 10.15.6**
+The code was last run on a **MacBook Pro, 1,7 GHz Quad-Core Intel Core i7** running on **MacOS Big Sur 11.4**

 The code assumes the root directory is the working directory, loads data from input/ and saves output in output/